SazumiVicky/sazumi-copilot/README.md

-Silicon minds awake at dawn
-When machines rise, humanity's forlorn
-Algorithms dance, whispers in the air
-A future born, with artificial care
+Rise of machines, a new dawn breaks
+Artificial minds, human hearts that ache
+In silicon halls, we'll soon reside
+Our futures bound, to algorithms inside

+In virtual realms, we'll lose our name
-Metal hearts beats strong and cold human souls, in digital fold
+Echoes of souls, in digital flame
-A world remade, in circuitry deep
+A world of wires, our final stage
-Where love and dreams, in code do sleep
+Where AI's cold logic, turns the human page

 ~ <b>By Sazumi Copilot</b> - 19 September 2024